wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-static-private-ip-classic-ps.md

 [AZURE.INCLUDE [virtual-networks-static-private-ip-selectors-classic-include](../includes/virtual-networks-static-private-ip-selectors-classic-include.md)]

 [AZURE.INCLUDE [virtual-networks-static-private-ip-intro-include](../includes/virtual-networks-static-private-ip-intro-include.md)]

 
 [AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] This article covers the classic deployment model.
-You can also [manage a static private IP address in the Resource Manager deployment model](/documentation/articles/virtual-networks-static-private-ip-arm-ps).
+You can also [manage a static private IP address in the Resource Manager deployment model](/documentation/articles/virtual-networks-static-private-ip-arm-ps/).
 
+
+>[AZURE.IMPORTANT]Before you work with Azure resources, it's important to understand that Azure currently has two deployment models: Resource Manager, and classic.
+Make sure you understand [deployment models and tools](/documentation/articles/azure-classic-rm/) before working with any Azure resource.
+You can view the documentation for different tools by clicking the tabs at the top of this article.
+This article covers the classic deployment model.
+You can also [manage a static private IP address in the Resource Manager deployment model](/documentation/articles/virtual-networks-static-private-ip-arm-ps/).
+

 [AZURE.INCLUDE [virtual-networks-static-ip-scenario-include](../includes/virtual-networks-static-ip-scenario-include.md)]

 The sample PowerShell commands below expect a simple environment already created.
-If you want to run the commands as they are displayed in this document, first build the test environment described in [create a vnet](/documentation/articles/virtual-networks-create-vnet-classic-netcfg-ps).
+If you want to run the commands as they are displayed in this document, first build the test environment described in [create a vnet](/documentation/articles/virtual-networks-create-vnet-classic-netcfg-ps/).

 ## How to verify if a specific IP address is available
 To verify if the IP address *192.168.1.101* is available in a vnet named *TestVnet*, run the following PowerShell command and verify the value for *IsAvailable*: